brwang03/Search-Engine-Project/README.md

 ```

 If the page does not contain the query terms but the retriever still returns it, the `db/` index is out of sync with the HTML corpus.
 Rebuild the index (Scenario 1).

+## Server

+Run src/main/java/org/example/server/SearchServer.java directly.
+Once you see “Search server started at http://localhost:8080 ” and click http://localhost:8080, you can start using the search engine.